TourBySpot

 History & Cultural Background

-The story of the Prague Astronomical Clock begins in 1410 when its oldest parts – the mechanical clock and the astronomical dial – were created.
-Master clockmaker Mikuláš of Kadaň, in collaboration with Jan Šindel, a professor of mathematics and astronomy at Charles University, were the brilliant minds behind its initial construction.
-This makes the Orloj a remarkable example of medieval engineering and scientific prowess.
-Around 1490, the calendar dial was added, and Gothic sculptures began to adorn its facade, enhancing its artistic and symbolic depth.
+The oldest components of the Orloj, including its mechanical clock and astronomical dial, were created in 1410 by horologist Mikuláš of Kadaň and Jan Šindel, a professor of mathematics and astronomy at Charles University.
+Around 1490, the calendar dial was added, and Gothic sculptures began to adorn the clock's facade.

 What Makes It Special